stepanenko/stepanenko/WATCHING.md

     - Python Django - The Practical Guide (Max):

 8. SQL
-    - SQL and PostgreSQL: The Complete Developer's Guide:
+    - SQL and PostgreSQL: The Complete Developer's Guide (Grider):
     - SQL - The Complete Guide (MySQL, PostgreSQL & more) (Max):